jython/book/chapter19.rst

 A number of methods, including join

-If you need to implement another policy, such as last-in, first-out or based on a priority, you can use ``java.util.concurrent`` for the appropriate

-(These have since been implemented in Python 2.6.)
+If you need to implement another policy, such as last-in, first-out or based on a priority, you can use the comparable synchronized queues in ``java.util.concurrent`` as appropriate.
+(Note these have since been implemented in Python 2.6, so they will be made available when Jython 2.6 is eventually released.)

 Condition variables

 It's important that you carefully consider

 In particular, there's no guarantee that only one thread will be woken

 There are other mechanisms to synchronize, including exchangers,